mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 }
 ```

+The changes would apply to all isolated assignments, including for actor types.
 This makes the use of the keyword more uniform and most importantly,
 eliminates a fairly common source of confusion.